nicolas-goeman/beetroots/mermaid/beetroots_hierarchical.md

 ### 1. Kernel partially hard-coded in the ```Sampler``` object (current approach):
   * Probably easier to implement first
   * Would still require some effort to change the way we run the MCMC (setup process, e.g. ```Simulation``` and ```RunMCMC``` object). ```.yaml``` simulation files have parameters that are 'posterior approach dependent'.
-  * Point of view:
   * See the ```Sampler``` object as Gibbs sampler where each conditional distribution is sampled using a composition of PMALA and a MTM kernel.
 There might be a single conditional distribution.
 In this special case it boils down to the original problem of having a single target distribution, typically a classical posterior distribution.
+  * This is partially implemented in the ```hierarchical_sampler``` branch of Pierre's repository.
+The main issue is more about the terminology and we need to think about to generalize it to possible other hierarchical models.

 ### 2. Kernel view:
   * The sampler is just a loop.